PedrobyJoao/16-bit-computer/vm.md

 The reason why I didn't implement before was because I didn't succeed in reasoning how to implement without branching, and until then, branching was not implemented yet.
 But now it's.
 I'll probably do with branching.

+#### Done!

+Everything is working now.
+The FRAME/RET temporary variables was being dealt wrongly, and the conditional operations `eq`, `gt` and `lt` were easily implemented with branching.

+Again, this was the longest project to finish, not because it's the most complex but the environment where we test is tough for debugging.